Scorch it! Smoky Baba Ganoush Eggplant Spread

 To clean a scorched pressure cooker, remove as much as the scorch as possible (or follow recipe instructions to incorporate in the sauce).
 Fill to cover the scorch with 1/2 white vinegar and 1/2 water solution and bring the contents to a boil.
 Turn off the heat, put on a top and leave to soak overnight.

-Peel the eggplant in alternating stripes of skin and no skin (to keep some of the flavor and color of the skin, but not too much!!)
+- Peel the eggplant in alternating stripes of skin and no skin (to keep some of the flavor and color of the skin, but not too much!!)
 Slice the biggest chunks possible to cover the bottom of your pressure cooker.
 The rest can be roughly chopped.

-In the pre-heated pressure cooker, on medium heat without the lid, add the 1/4 cup of olive oil.
+- In the pre-heated pressure cooker, on medium heat without the lid, add the ¼ cup of olive oil.
 When the oil has heated, carefully place the large chunks of eggplant "face down" to fry and caramelize on one side - throw in the garlic cloves with the skin on.

 - When time is up, open the pressure cooker with the natural release method - move the pressure cooker to a cool burner and wait for the pressure to come down on it's own for about 5 minutes, and then finish opening it with the Normal vapor release.

 - If you like the flavor to be very smoky (I do), scrape the black bits stuck to the bottom of the pan and incorporate it into the cooked eggplant.
 If you are not sure how much you like, move the eggplant and the resulting amber liquid to a mixing bowl and proceed with the next steps (you can always add more smoked bits later).

-Fish out the garlic cloves and remove their skin.
+- Fish out the garlic cloves and remove their skin.
 Add the Tahini and lemon juice and either mash everything with a fork, or blend tilting the pan and using a stick blender.

-Pour out to serving dish and sprinkle with fresh Thyme, black olives and a dash of fresh olive oil before serving.
+- Pour out to serving dish and sprinkle with fresh Thyme, black olives and a dash of fresh olive oil before serving.